tedchoward/tidbits/_posts/2011-11-28-whatever-works-for-you.md

 ---

 Marco Arment:
-> Previous-me tried to presuade everyone to switch to my setup, but I
+> Previous-me tried to persuade everyone to switch to my setup, but I
 > now know that it's not worth the effort.
 I'll never know someone
 > else's requirements, environment, or priorities as well as they do.
 I
 > don't know shit about Windows or Outlook or architecture.